Yard Waste Collection Schedule

-*2020 Yard waste collection will begin March 2, 2020 and end November 27, 2020.
+*2021 Yard waste collection will begin March 1, 2021 and end December 3, 2021 (no yard waste will be collected during the week of Thanksgiving: November 22-26, 2021).
 This applies to both typical yard waste and kitchen organics.*

 Please DO NOT use compostable bags (or other plastic bags) for food scraps.
 These bags do not break down fast enough in our yard waste program.

 Yard waste, brush and small tree branches will be collected curbside once a week during the Yard Waste Program.
 Grass clippings and leaves must be placed in containers or biodegradable paper bags.
 Please DO NOT use the BROWN REFUSE TOTER for Yard Waste.
 Please DO NOT use plastic bags.
 All yard waste is composted into a high grade mulch product.
 Yard waste must be placed at the curb the night before the scheduled collection day.

 Brush and/or tree limbs must be placed in biodegradable paper bags or tied into bundles (with twine) not exceeding 5' in length and 50 pounds.
 Branches with a diameter greater than 5" will not be taken.